Memorial Botanical Gardens : St. John's Newfoundland

 Memorial University Botanical Gardens path.

 The botanical gardens have a large cultivated garden area, five nature trails, a gift shop, and a cafe.
-The cultivated gardens are divided up into themed areas - such as alpine plants, or plants used for medicinal purposes, or pollinators.
-They were very beautifully arranged, and very interesting to explore.
+The cultivated gardens are divided up into themed areas - such as alpine plants, plants used for medicinal purposes, or pollinators.
+They were very beautifully arranged and very interesting to explore.

 The nature trails led through the cultivated gardens, and then into a spruce forest, through a marsh and meadow, and around a pond.
 The combination of cultivated and wild plants was really interesting and fun to explore.